kbknapp/cargo-outdated/README.md

 ## Minimum Supported Rust Version (MSRV)

 The MSRV of this crate is what is required to _run_ `cargo outdated`, you may be able to compile `cargo outdated` itself on an earlier version of Rust.
-However, because `cargo oudated` uses `cargo` internally, it requires a specific minimum version to run successfully.
+However, because `cargo outdated` uses `cargo` internally, it requires a specific minimum version to run successfully.

 The current MSRV can be found in the `Cargo.toml` under the `package.rust-version` field.